awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/iam/README.md

-# TypeScript environment for Amazon IAM examples
+# TypeScript environment for Amazon Identity and Access Management (IAM) examples
-Environment for AWS SDK for JavaScript version 3 (v3) AWS Identity and Access Management (IAM) examples.
+This is a workspace where you can find working AWS SDK for JavaScript version 3 (v3) Amazon IAM examples.

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.

 Once it's released, see the [AWS documentation for these examples](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/iam-examples.html) for the topic containing these examples.

-IAM enables you to manage access to AWS services and resources securely.
+Amazon IAM enables you to manage access to AWS services and resources securely.

-This is a workspace where you can find working AWS SDK for JavaScript v3 IAM examples.

 **NOTE:** The AWS SDK for JavaScript v3 is written in TypeScript so, for consistency, these examples are also in TypeScript.
 TypeScript extends of JavaScript so these examples can also be run as JavaScript.
 For more information, see [TypeScript homepage](https://www.typescriptlang.org/).